 A few weeks later, Lauren was induced and quickly learned that Freya had turned sideways, which meant she needed to undergo an emergency c-section.
 Working with the hospital staff, Lauren did everything she could to keep her daughter alive, and sure enough, Freya emerged proving to be a fighter.

 Today, baby Freya is a few months shy from turning 3-year-old and is a proud big sister to a newborn baby, Elowen.
 Lauren joked that she hasn’t stopped smiling since, and is “one of those kids” that waves at everyone walking around the grocery store.
+This happy little girl with a big smile probably initiates more smiles on people’s faces.
 You know what they say, a dazzling smile can sure go a long way.